Anthonymm0994/ch10-1553-flightgen/high_level_docs/LEVEL_2_TECHNICAL_OVERVIEW.md

 # Level 2: Technical Overview
-## CH10 Generator - System Architecture and Implementation
+## CH10-1553-FlightGen - System Architecture and Implementation

 ### System Purpose and Design Philosophy

-The CH10 Generator is engineered to solve a critical problem in aerospace testing: the need for realistic, standards-compliant flight test data without the cost and risk of actual flights.
+The CH10-1553-FlightGen is engineered to solve a critical problem in aerospace testing: the need for realistic, standards-compliant flight test data without the cost and risk of actual flights.
 Our design philosophy centers on:

 1. **Accuracy**: Data must match what real systems produce
 2. **Flexibility**: Features accessible through configuration files
 3. **Standards Compliance**: Strict adherence to IRIG-106 and MIL-STD-1553
 4. **Validation at Every Step**: Built-in checks and external tool compatibility
 5. **Performance at Scale**: Handle real-world data rates and file sizes
+6. **Usability**: Multiple interfaces for different user needs
+7. **Portability**: Standalone executables for easy deployment

 **Why This Matters:**
 - **Cost Savings**: Testing can be performed with simulated data instead of expensive flight hours